 If you come in guns blazing giving direct feedback and you are angry and aren’t delivering it to improve future results the feedback is only going to lead to disengagement and resentment.
 Remember the whole point of feedback isn’t to make yourself feel good or to show your power as a leader it’s to help adjust behavior to improve future results.

 Getting better at coaching is one of the hardest things I have ever had to do as a leader of a team..
 The easiest way for you to think about coaching comes from Michael Bungay Stanier “Stay curious a little bit longer and rush to advice giving a little bit slower.”
 To do this, you have to focus on pulling the answers out of your team.
 This ensures their skills are evolving if only for the fact that you are forcing them out of their comfort zone and helping them develop the ability to solve their own problems.

 Here are some tactical questions to add to your arsenal to help you get better at coaching:

 - I am not sure of the answer, what do you think?

 - What other approaches might you take next time?

 So the next time you are trying to decide if you should provide coaching for feedback, default to coaching and when you give feedback,

 About the Author John Eades is the CEO of LearnLoft, a leadership development company which exists to turn managers into leaders and create healthier places to work.
 John was named one of LinkedIn’s 2017 Top Voices in Management & Workplace and was awarded the 2017 Readership Award by Training Industry.com.
-John is also the author the upcoming book “Elevate Others: The New Model to Successfully Lead Today” and host of the “Follow My Lead” Podcast, a show that transfers stories and best practices from today’s leaders to the leaders of tomorrow.
+John is also the author of Building the Best and host of the “Follow My Lead” Podcast.
 You follow him on instagram @johngeades